Rockfall protection, Geosynthetics to the rescue

-Rockfalls comprise of free or bounding fall of rocks and debris along slopes owing to gravitational force.
+Rockfalls comprise free or bounding fall of rocks and debris along slopes owing to gravitational force.
 It is a common occurrence along mountains and cliffs.
-They are typically initiated with weather changes, heavy rains, or natural processes such as landslides and earthquakes.
+They are typically initiated by weather changes, heavy rains, or natural processes such as landslides and earthquakes.
 Strong winds and storms can also cause trees and other vegetation to uproot, causing rockfalls.
 Rapid urbanization and cutting through mountainous slopes also trigger rockfall hazards.

 The rocks once dislodged and set into motion, can be catastrophic.
-Unstable terrain, steep slopes, and gravity cause the rocks to move along the slopes with great energy and impact.
+Unstable terrain, steep slopes, and gravity cause the stones to move along the slopes with great energy and impact.
 A chain reaction triggers other smaller rocks and debris along the path to tumble too.

 Protection from the Hazard:

 Rockfalls most often occur in rock-cut slopes.
 While it is impossible to predict the hazards, potential sites can be assessed and identified using the Rockfall Hazard Rating System.
 A proactive approach is better than reactive and remedial measures.

 When the danger is real, it calls for active mitigation measures.
 In a preventive scenario, passive mitigation is sufficient.

 Geosynthetics, which are invaluable in geotechnical engineering, is a savior when it comes to rockfall hazards.
 Geosynthetic rockfall mitigation comes in the form of drapery, mesh, and barriers.
 The mitigation measures have the properties of controlled energy dissipation, high energy absorption capacity, multi-impact systems, low-maintenance, high corrosion resistance, and a high level of certification.

 The protection systems absorb the impact of the falling rocks and contain the rocks and debris such that it diminishes the danger to life and property.